SCLW/Fundamentals_of_Sound/README.md

 |ECTS|2|2-4|2-4|1|1|1-2|2-4|1-2|

-the format for an essay "Basisleistungsschein" is about 1200 words or around 5 pages, including citations.<br>
+The format for an essay "Basisleistungsschein" is about 1200 words or around 5 pages, including citations.<br>
 The format for an essay "Leistungsschein Fachtheorie Medienkunst" (Term paper) is about 2000 - 2500 words or around 8 - 10 pages plus citations.<br>
 You can refer to MLA style, but this is not required.<br>